 Now may the Lord of peace himself give you peace at all times in all ways.
-The Lord be with you all.
+The Lord be with all of you.
 2 Thessalonians 3:16

 Jeremiah Threatened with Death